 As stated in the report, the FMCSA estimates that approximately, on average, 3,500 vehicle accident fatalities happen every year that involves a large bus or truck.
-The ELD mandate is a means by which the FMCSA tackles the problem of lowering the accident and fatality count by ensuring that drivers are well rested and alert while on the road.
-It also makes it happen by ensuring that drivers are not coerced into driving more than they are supposed to.
+The ELD mandate is a means by which the FMCSA tackles the problem of lowering the accident and fatality count by ensuring that drivers are well-rested and alert while on the road, and ensuring that drivers are not coerced into driving more than they are supposed to.
 Fatigued driving is, of course, one of the biggest reasons for road accidents.

 Also, the report mentioned that FMCSA estimates that a collective of $1.6 billion dollars will be saved by trucking companies each year due to lesser paperwork and improved fuel efficiency.

 Of course, these are just some of the many benefits that ELDs can bring to the table.

 If you look into the extensive features that ELDs have, you’ll notice immediately how there are several other ways that trucking companies, including owner-operators, can benefit from using ELDs.